skogsbaer/sum-product/sum-product-en.md

 # Data Modeling, Sums and Products

-Date Modeling is often an underappreciated aspect of software architecture, yet it plays a crucial role in achieving not only functional but also usability and maintainability goals.
+Data Modeling is often an underappreciated aspect of software architecture, yet it plays a crucial role in achieving not only functional but also usability and maintainability goals.
 Poor data models and poorly integrated data models can greatly